CU-BioKEM/user-guide/docs/source/processing/using_software/cryosparc.rst

 BioKEM will expire in early 2028.
 This will prevent all instances from submitting jobs to the cluster.*

+CryoSPARC is a webapp-based cryoEM data processing suite devolped by Structura Biotechnology.
+Although proprietary, licenses are available to academic users for free.

 .. _General users:

 General users